 ESSAY 13 - WHY PLATINUM PRINTS?

-The ability to focus for extended periods of time without interruption coupled with the time to explore the landscape continues to open up new creative areas for me and ultimately for my collectors.
+The ability to focus for extended periods of time without interruption coupled with the time to explore continues to open up new creative areas for me and ultimately for my collectors.

 It might take me weeks, months, or even longer to complete the process of making a limited edition collectible print from beginning to end.
 The people that appreciate and value the skill, uniqueness, and beauty of creating art without the use of computers and technology are the people that I want to partner with and this is the type of collector that I want to form a relationship with that hopefully will last for our lifetimes.

 "Of all the modern printing processes at the command of the photographer, whether amateur or professional, none deserves to be more popular than the platinum." -Alfred Stieglitz

-PURE PLATINUM PRINTS
+CHARACTERISTICS OF PLATINUM PRINTS

 Platinum is the most archival of all photographs, and it is impervious to light fading and acid damage.
 A platinum print it is capable of lasting thousands of years without change.
 In fact, the platinum never changes, only the paper that it is suspended on can change.
 No other type of print, analog or digital, has the emotional impact and elegance of a platinum print in my opinion.

 PLATINUM PRINTING OVERVIEW

-Many of the Pictorialists, a group of photographers primarily between the years 1880 to 1920, created some of the most famous photographs in history using the platinum process.
+Many of the Pictorialists, a group of photographers primarily between the years 1880 to 1920, created some of the most famous photographs in history using the platinum printmaking process.
 They did this because of its delicacy of tonal range and its potential for expressing the characteristics of more traditional art such as drawing and etching.
 This was a time when photographers were fighting to elevate photography to an art form equal to painting.
 One hundred years later, I feel that I am living in similar times where photography has all been overtaken by digital equipment and computers.
 The masses are racing to everything that is digital and computerized, and I am digging in a staying committed to the art and craft of creating fine art prints one at a time with my hands.

 Some of the most notable photographers in history used the platinum process: Imogen Cunningham, F. Holland Day, Frederick H. Evans, Irving Penn, Edward Steichen, Alfred Stieglitz, Paul Strand, and Edward Weston.
 I have personally viewed platinum prints from Irving Penn, Edward Steichen, Alfred Stieglitz, and Paul Strand.
 Emotion overtook me when I experienced the beauty and elegance of their platinum prints.
 This experience continues to motivate me today.

-THE UNIQUENESS & VALUE OF PURE PLATINUM PRINTS
+THE UNIQUENESS & VALUE OF PLATINUM PRINTS

 It is one thing to create a single platinum print, but it is another dimension to create a body of work that is connected and printed as a group.
-This is challenging for a number of reasons which includes the ability to control the tone of each platinum print based on the humidity of the emulsion at the time of exposure among many other variables.
+This is challenging for a number of reasons which include the ability to control the tone of each platinum print based on the humidity of the emulsion at the time of exposure among many other variables.
 Not many people have the skill to do this in the 21st century and collectors know this.

-THE ADVANTAGES OF PURE PLATINUM PRINTS
+THE ADVANTAGES OF PLATINUM PRINTS

 Unlike the traditional darkroom silver printing method, platinum lies on the paper surface, while silver lies in the gelatin layer.
 The absence of a binder layer allows very fine crystals of platinum to be embedded into the paper giving it a 3-dimensional appearance.

 Because platinum is suspended on matte paper, it is much more diffuse than glossy silver gelatin prints which are prone to specular reflections.
-It feels like you can fall into a pure platinum print.
+It feels like you can fall into a platinum print.

 Platinum, like gold, is a stable metal, with platinum being the most stable of all metals.
-Collectors seek pure platinum prints because they possess all of the qualities described above, and they are the most permanent of all photographic processes.
+Collectors seek platinum prints because they possess all of the qualities described above, and they are the most permanent of all photographic processes.

 WHY PLATINUM PRINTS?